 Cheating is not always physical.
 Emotional infidelity is one common reason for a partner to want to pull out of an open relationship.
 Some people are fully able to separate sex and love and do not feel threatened by their partner’s sexual activity.
-But emotional intimacy sometimes grows with sexual activity, and it can be very difficult for someone to see their life partner build a deep emotional connection with someone else even if s/he has broken none of the open relationship rules.
+But emotional intimacy sometimes grows with sexual activity.
+It can be challenging for someone to see their life partner build a deep emotional connection with someone else even if s/he has broken none of the open relationship rules.

-This study also reports that openness and intimate disclosure is very important for healthy non-monogamy.
+This study also reports that openness and intimate disclosure are essential for healthy non-monogamy.
 If someone is too secretive about their sexual adventures with other people, their significant other might consider it hurtful.
 Some people would say that this is what differentiates ethical and non-ethical non-monogamy.
 If someone doesn’t share enough details on who they spent the evening with, their partner might feel like they can’t trust them anymore and decide that they need to close the relationship.

 How to Close an Open Relationship